MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

  To help guide the way, we will be leveraging the [customer scenario](/customer-scenario/README.md) based on Contoso Financials.
 The scenario describes the customer, along with some background, and wraps up with a list of the requirements that need to be met.

 Now that we know the customer scenario and understand what needs to be implemented, let's get started. --> Most of the article's content is technology agnostic, because implementation varies among customers.
-The article focuses on how to implement the solution using Azure and some open-source software (OSS) solutions.
+The article focuses on how to implement solutions using Azure and some open-source software (OSS).

 ## Cloud security control lifecycle

 In cloud-native security and governance, the cloud can be dynamic, whereas most enterprises are used to relatively stable environments.
 Traditional environments include detection and prevention controls in a structured organizational model that aligns with traditional IT functions like identity, networking, and machine and virtual machine (VM) OS management.
-Security and compliance teams face relatively infrequent changes to overall structure and infrastructure, or to required controls and monitoring to achieve security and risk objectives.
+Traditional security and compliance teams face relatively infrequent changes to overall structure and infrastructure, or to required controls and monitoring to achieve security and risk objectives.

 With the adoption of cloud and DevOps models, security must adapt to changes, so it doesn't become an impediment to business and progress.
 Security adaptations include people processes like creating the right roles and responsibilities, and automation and technical tools like scanning, testing, and Infrastructure as Code.
 These tools are part of a DevOps pipeline that enables innovation and fast delivery times, while still meeting security requirements.

 The temptation is to begin by doing what you do today, but the key takeaway is that if you try to do in the cloud exactly what you do today on premises, you will fail.
 Cloud adoption is an opportunity to learn, update skills, and increase the organization's security posture.
-You can position security to be an enabler rather than a blocker, by streamlining security as part of the development to production process.
+You can position security to be an enabler rather than a blocker by streamlining security as part of the development to production process.
 If you use 10-20 year-old tools and processes, you inherit or introduce 10-20 year-old security challenges, problems, and frustrations to the business.
 Cloud adoption is your chance to start fresh.

 Starting fresh begins with an understanding of the cloud.